 For some, pregnancy can be a wonderful experience.
 It can also be overwhelming and difficult.
 While your body does many amazing things during pregnancy, it can’t protect you from getting a sexually transmitted disease (STD) or infection (STI).

 STDs can affect women at any age or stage, including during pregnancy.
-You can contract the same STIs during pregnancy as people who aren’t pregnant, and you can even conceive while you have an undiagnosed or untreated STI.
+You can contract the same sexually transmitted infections during pregnancy as people who aren’t pregnant, and you can even conceive while you have an undiagnosed or untreated STI.
 STDs during pregnancy can cause complications (more on this below).

-One of the best ways to prevent complications caused by STIs is to get tested.
+One of the best ways to prevent complications caused by sexually transmitted infections is to get tested.
 The Centers for Disease Control and Prevention (CDC) recommends screening pregnant women for STIs as part of their first-trimester pregnancy check-up, which can help ensure early detection and treatment.

 Your prenatal healthcare provider should include STI testing early in your pregnancy as part of a typical prenatal test panel.
 Double check with your provider to ensure they are checking for STIs during your first trimester, and again closer to delivery if needed.
-Most complications from untreated STIs (or anything else) can be prevented with regular medical care during pregnancy — the sooner you begin receiving medical care during pregnancy, the better the health outcomes will be for you and your developing baby.
+Most complications from untreated STIs (or anything else) can be prevented with regular medical care during pregnancy — the sooner you begin receiving prenatal care, the better the health outcomes will be for you and your developing baby.

-While having an STD while pregnant can be scary, most infections can be easily treated before they harm you or your developing baby.
+While having an STD while pregnant can be scary, most infections can be easily treated before they harm you or your unborn child.
 The key is getting tested!
-Keep reading to find out what happens if you get an STD while pregnant.
+Keep reading to find out what happens if you contract an STD during pregnancy.

 What are the symptoms of STIs?

 Many STIs do not cause any symptoms.
 When they do, symptoms can vary based on the type of infection and how long you’ve had it.
 If you have new symptoms, it’s important to discuss them with your healthcare provider.
-Below are some general red flags you should look out for — and the symptoms of an STD while pregnant are the same.
+Below are some general red flags you should look out for.

 Symptoms of a sexually transmitted infection include: